-- (a) Represents the matching contributions allocated by Civeo, as applicable, to Messrs.
+(a) Represents the matching contributions allocated by Civeo, as applicable, to Messrs.
 Dodson, Steininger and Schoening pursuant to the 401(k) Retirement Plan and Canadian Retirement Plan, as more fully described in "Compensation Discussion and Analysis Compensation Program Components-Retirement Plans" and "-Deferred Compensation Plan," included herein.
-For Mr. McCann, represents a contribution to his Australian Superannuation fund as required by Australian law.
-For Mr. Schoening such amount also reflects additional contributions made to our Canadian Non-Registered Savings Plan in excess of contribution limits applicable to the Canadian Retirement Plan under the Canadian Tax Act. - (b) No dividends were paid in 2017 on any long-term incentive awards. - (c) The amounts shown in the "Other" column for Mr. Dodson include \$1,200 in imputed income attributable to term life insurance benefits and \$23,938 in Canadian taxes paid by Civeo in relation to his Dual Employment contract.
-The amounts in the "Other" column for Mr. Steininger include \$17,472 in Canadian taxes paid by Civeo on his behalf in relation to his Dual Employment contract and \$999 in imputed income attributable to term life insurance benefits.
-The amounts in "Other" for Mr. McCann and Mr. Schoening are attributable payments made under the Company's Free Cash Flow Incentive Plan.
+For Mr. McCann, represents a contribution to his Australian

+- Superannuation fund as required by Australian law.
+For Mr. Schoening such amount also reflects additional contributions made to our Canadian Non-Registered Savings Plan in excess of contribution limits applicable to the Canadian Retirement Plan under the Canadian Tax Act. - (b) No dividends were paid in 2018 on any long-term incentive awards. - (c) The amounts shown in the "Other" column for Mr. Dodson include \$1,856 in imputed income attributable to life insurance benefits and \$8,772 in Canadian taxes paid by Civeo in relation to his Dual Employment contract.
+The amounts in the "Other" column for Mr. Steininger include \$4,200 in imputed income attributable to life insurance benefits and \$11,208 in Canadian taxes paid by Civeo on his behalf in relation to his Dual Employment contract.
+The amounts in "Other" for Mr. Schoening and Mr. McCann are attributable payments made under the Company's Free Cash Flow Incentive Plan for 2017, which were paid in 2018.
+Also included for Mr. Schoening is a one-time transaction related bonus.

-GRANTS OF PLAN BASED AWARDS FOR 2017
+GRANTS OF PLAN BASED AWARDS FOR 2018

-The following table provides information about equity and non-equity awards granted to our named executive officers in 2017.
+The following table provides information about equity and non-equity awards granted to our named executive officers in 2018.

-The amounts shown in the columns "Threshold", "Target" and "Maximum" reflect the threshold, target and overachievement levels of bonus payable under the AICP (see discussion in "Compensation Discussion and Analysis-Compensation Program Components-Short-Term Incentive Plan"), which is based on an executive's base salary paid during the year multiplied by the executive's applicable bonus percentage for that level.
-The base salary used in this table is the base salary in effect as of December 31, 2017; however, actual awards are calculated based on a participant's eligible AICP earnings paid in the year.
-Performance results at or below the threshold level percentage of performance targets established under the AICP will result in no payments being made under the AICP.

-The amounts shown in the "Threshold", "Target" and "Maximum" columns reflect the potential number of shares that may be earned under 2017 grants under our Performance Share Awards Program based on our relative TSR over the applicable three-year performance period (see discussion in "Compensation Discussion and Analysis-Compensation Program Components-Performance Share Award Program").
-Earned shares will vest in full on the third anniversary of the grant date.

-(3) The following tables summarizes the awards included in the "All Other Stock Awards" column:
+- (1) The amounts shown in the columns "Threshold", "Target" and "Maximum" reflect the threshold, target and overachievement levels of bonus payable under the AICP (see discussion in "Compensation Discussion and Analysis-Compensation Program Components-Short-Term Incentive Plan"), which is based on an executive's base salary paid during the year multiplied by the executive's applicable bonus percentage for that level.
+The base salary used in this table is the base salary in effect as of December 31, 2018; however, actual awards are calculated based on a participant's eligible AICP earnings paid in the year.
+Performance results at or below the threshold level percentage of performance targets established under the AICP will result in no payments being made under the AICP. - (2) The amounts shown in the "Threshold", "Target" and "Maximum" columns reflect the potential number of shares that may be earned under 2018 grants under our Performance Share Awards Program based on our relative TSR over the applicable three-year performance period (see discussion in "Compensation Discussion and Analysis- Compensation Program Components-Performance Share Award Program").
+Earned shares will vest in full on the third anniversary of the grant date. - (3) The following tables summarizes the awards included in the "All Other Stock Awards" column: